joejbh/user-login-code-challenge/README.md

 # Assumptions

 - Actual authentication was not needed for this exercise according to Andrew Owen.
-I would likely use a identity service instead of somethin in-house, hence why I didn't bother implementing a local db with hashed pw's etc.
+I would likely use a identity service instead of something in-house, hence why I didn't bother implementing a local db with hashed pw's etc.
 - I did not return auth tokens or cookie to FE since the instructions only said present success or failure based on the user/pw

 # Additional Notes